National Farmworker Awareness Week

 The American Red Cross and the Migrant Students Foundation are partnering once again for the National Cesar E. Chavez Blood Drive Challenge.
 This challenge is in honor of the life and legacy of Cesar Chavez and dedicated to encouraging college students to promote health, education, health and science careers, civic engagement and saving lives.
 The National Cesar E. Chavez Blood Drive Challenge is a CAMP student-lead health service-learning initiative engaging both on- and off-campus community organizations & individuals.

 - Date and Location: Tuesday, March 24 from 10:30 am to 3:30 pm at the Student Union Ballrooms

 - Walk-ins are always welcome!
 To serve you faster, visit the RedCrossBlood.org and make your appointment online using sponsor code: VSU

-he Bandana Project is a public awareness campaign aimed at addressing the issue of workplace sexual violence against farmworker women in the US.
-Join us and decorate white bandanas with words of encouragement, motivating statements, inspirational pictures and art.
-These bandanas will be displayed at the College of Education and Human Services for the entire month of April in support for farmworker women and our commitment to ending this problem.
+The Bandana Project is a public awareness campaign aimed at addressing the issue of workplace sexual violence against farmworker women in the US.
+Join us and decorate white bandanas with words of encouragement, motivating statements, inspirational pictures, and art.
+These bandanas will be displayed at the College of Education and Human Services for the entire month of April in support of farmworker women and our commitment to ending this problem.

 - Bandanas will be displayed at the College of Education and Human Services (2nd floor outside of CAMP office)